BloxOsLite (UbiSwitch, SwitchBlox Industrial)

 </aside>

-client manager
+MCUmgr client manager

-in ‣
+app_dfu.bin binary.J18.mcumgr-client in ‣

 Power on the board.
 Notice the LED will turn on to indicate that the device is in firmware loader mode but only for a set amount of time.
-You will need to make sure that any MCUmgr
+You will need to make sure that any MCUmgr commands you run occur when the board is in this mode.

-is useful for forcing the board to remain in serial recovery mode.
+mcumgr-client -d /dev/ttyUSB0 list is useful for forcing the board to remain in serial recovery mode.
 You can use this command to view the current version installed too.
-Note that /dev/ttyUSB0
+Note that /dev/ttyUSB0 is the device name for the USB-UART converter, which may be different on your host machine.
+Below is a typical readout.

 mcumgr-client 0.0.4, Copyright © 2024 Vouch.io LLC